-Policy Number WHPA-A-v.10 approvals to incorporate conditions that, when implemented, will ensure they do not become a risk to drinking water.
+Policy Identifier 2.3 - Storm water management facilities and drainage systems: outfall from a storm water management facility or storm water drainage system 2.4 - Storm water management facilities and drainage systems: storm water infiltration facility CH-MC-3.10 To ensure that any Future: Future outfall from a storm water management facility or storm water drainage system; or Prescribed Instr. ii. storm water infiltration facility WHPA-A-v.10 never become significant drinking water threats, where these activities would be significant drinking water threats, the Ministry of the Environment, Conservation and Parks shall prepare or review and, where necessary, amend Environmental Compliance Approvals to incorporate appropriate terms and conditions.
 The conditions may include the requirement for regular maintenance, periodic removal of accumulated sediment, lining of the pond where warranted, the use of an oil/water separator, and other requirements to address site conditions.
-CH-MC-3.11 Future Land Use Planning WHPA-A-v.10 To ensure the discharge from a storm water management facility never becomes a significant drinking water threat, where such an activity would be a significant drinking water threat, where possible, the City of Hamilton, in consideration of Planning Act applications for the development of stormwater management facilities, shall require the applicant to locate future stormwater management facilities outside of the vulnerable area.
+CH-MC-3.11 To ensure that any Future: Future Land Use outfall from a storm water management facility or storm water drainage system; or Planning ii. storm water infiltration facility WHPA-A-v.10 never become significant drinking water threats, where these activities would be significant drinking water threats, the City of Hamilton, in consideration of Planning Act, 1990 applications for the development of stormwater management facilities, shall require the applicant to locate future stormwater management facilities outside of the vulnerable area, where possible.